PaddlePaddle/Paddle/doc/design/backward.md

 ## Implementation

 The implementation of backward building algorithm is in `backward.py` file.
-The whole algorithm can be divided into two independent parts: creating of `grad_op`s and creating new variables.
+The whole algorithm can be divided into two independent parts: creating `grad_op`s and creating new variables.

 ### Creating `grad_op`s